aditya-88/progo/README.md

 This program reads a `CSV/TSV` file with gene names and returns a `TSV` file of all known PDB IDs per gene.

-Additionaly, it creats individual `TSV` files with all known domains of the gene protein.
+Additionaly, it creates individual `TSV` files with all known domains of the gene protein.

 ## Installation ##